vb690/modelling_engagement_ammount/README.md

 # From Theory To Behaviour: Towards a General Model of Engagement

-The code for this paper will be released once the paper will come out of the review process.
+The code used for this work will be released once the paper is out of the review process.